vuejs/rfcs/active-rfcs/0000-script-setup.md

 </script>
 ```

-The return value of `useOptions` is the setup context (2nd argument passed to `setup()`).
+The return value of `defineOptions` is the setup context (2nd argument passed to `setup()`).
 Note that in current core API, the setup context does not expose `props` - in order to align the concepts, we are updating the setup context to expose `props` as well.

 **Compiled output**